Masters in Biology Medical Science (MBMS) Concentration

 - Completion of all of the premed prerequisites required by medical schools:

 One year of General Biology with labs, one year of Physics, one year of English, and two years of Chemistry with labs (inclusive of Organic Chemistry) with a grade of C or better.
+Most applicants have grades of B or better.
+These cannot be online courses.

 - At least three letters of recommendation–two of which need to be from professors.